dronemist/Road-traffic-simulator/README.md

 We have used an `.ini` file similar to config.ini to run our simulation.

 ## Running the simulation
 Ensure that you have glfw installed on your system and then run the `make` command on the terminal.
-An executable by the name of sim will be created, to run the simulation type `./sim` on the terminal
+An executable by the name of sim will be created, to run the simulation type `./sim [ini filename]` on the terminal

 ## Some salient points
  - The visualization is modeled to look like a real road.
 The road is grey with white stripes in the middle.